ourzora/nouns-builder/README.md

 - [Sepolia testnet](//testnet.nouns.build)

 For an introduction to Nouns Builder and its concept, you can find further [documentation here](https://builder-docs.vercel.app/).
+You can also find the [nouns protocol code here](https://github.com/ourzora/nouns-protocol).

 ### Apps and packages in this repository include: